A young Black man sitting on the ground in the park and staring into the camera.

 Breastfeeding

-Natural melatonin is passed to the baby in breastmilk.
-Some of the extra prescribed melatonin will pass to your baby but is not thought to be harmful.
+Natural melatonin is passed to your baby in breastmilk.
+Melatonin as a medicine will also pass to your baby when breastfeeding but there is no evidence to say this is harmful.

-Stop breastfeeding and quickly seek medical advice if your baby becomes restless, very sleepy, or develops feeding problems.
+If you breastfeed while taking melatonin, seek urgent medical advice if your baby becomes restless, very sleepy or develops feeding problems.

 Sex

 Melatonin can have side effects that may affect your sex life.
-These might include:
+These include:

 • low mood, which makes you feel less like having sex